Pir Emam

-Pir Emam (پيرامام) (Note: Also romanized as Pīr Emām and Pīremām) is a village in Zaz-e Sharqi Rural District (Note: Formerly Zaz Rural District) of Zaz and Mahru District, Aligudarz County, Lorestan province, Iran.
+Pir Emam (پيرامام) (Note: Also romanized as Pīr Emām and Pīremām) is a village in Zaz-e Sharqi Rural District (Note: Formerly Zaz Rural District) of Zaz and Mahru District in Aligudarz County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 503 in 95 households.
 The following census in 2011 counted 440 people in 98 households.
-The 2016 census measured the population of the village as 580 people in 149 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 580 people in 149 households, the most populous in its rural district.